 Port of Halifax Marine and Industrial Exhibition, 1948

-Over six days in November 1948, twenty-five thousand Nova Scotians flocked to the Armouries to view the marvels displayed at the Marine and Industrial Exhibition put on by the Port of Halifax.
+Over the course of six days in November 1948, more than 25,000 Nova Scotians flocked to the Armouries to view the marvels displayed at the Marine and Industrial Exhibition, hosted by the Port of Halifax.

-View a digital copy of the 1948 souvenir booklet which includes the program, list of exhibitors, descriptions of the Port of Halifax and the Club's plans for its future, and lots of 1940s advertising.
+View a digital copy of the 1948 souvenir booklet, which includes the Exhibition program, list of exhibitors, descriptions of the Port of Halifax and the Club's plans for its future, and lots of vintage 1940s advertising.

-The Exhibition was a big extravaganza to promote the Port of Halifax and show citizens the extent that city business was directly connected with the Port.
+The Exhibition was a big extravaganza to promote the Port of Halifax, meant to demonstrate the extent to which city business was directly connected with the Port.

 The images above show some of the Exhibition displays.
 Emerging from post-war hardships, the public was dazzled by displays of labour-saving devices.
-A draw for the Grand Prize of "a magnificent Canadian General Electric Refrigerator completely stocked with foods" was held on the final night.
+A draw for the Grand Prize of "a magnificent Canadian General Electric Refrigerator completely stocked with foods" was held on the final night of the Exhibition.

 The working model of the Harbour, pictured above, was created by T.B.
-Taylor of Halifax Shipyards Ltd., who won the best exhibit award.
-The massive model included a proposed draw-bridge spanning the harbour.
-Bridge construction would start a few years later.
-The Angus L. MacDonald Bridge opened in 1955.
-Its namesake was present at the Exhibition...
+Taylor of Halifax Shipyards Ltd. and won the award for best exhibit.
+The massive model included a proposed drawbridge spanning the harbour.
+Construction on the first bridge to span the harbour would begin a few years later, with the Angus L. MacDonald Bridge opening in 1955.
+Its namesake was present at the Exhibition.

 Celebrity Visitors

-Popular Premier Angus L. MacDonald was joined by other celebrity visitors to the exhibit, including Lt.
+Popular Nova Scotia Premier Angus L. MacDonald was joined by other celebrity visitors to the Exhibition, including Lt.
 Gov. J.A.D.
-McCurdy, Prime Minister Louis St. Laurent, "Miss Canada" Betty Jean Ferguson and "Hollywood star" Ronald Reagan, who received gifts from both Halifax Mayor J.E.
+McCurdy, Prime Minister Louis St. Laurent, "Miss Canada" Betty Jean Ferguson, and "Hollywood star" Ronald Reagan, who received gifts from both Halifax Mayor J.E.
 Ahern and Dartmouth Mayor A.C.
 Pettipas.

 Graham Lavers donation:

-These images are from a donation to the Halifax Municipal Archives by freelance photographer Graham Lavers (CR 40 Graham Lavers' photograph collection).
-Lavers' father, George was hired by the Port of Halifax Club to organize the 1948 fair.
-The many news clippings that are part of the donation describe an exciting fair that was the talk-of-the-town.
+These images are from a donation to the Halifax Municipal Archives by freelance photographer Graham Lavers (CR40 Graham Lavers' photograph collection).
+Graham Lavers' father, George, was hired by the Port of Halifax Club to organize the 1948 fair.
+In addition to photographs, this collection also includes a scrapbook which includes various news clippings and describes an exciting event that was the talk-of-the-town.

 George Lavers created a community event:

-The St. Joseph's and Protestant orphanages came on special day-time field-trips and George Lavers personally offered a running descriptive commentary of the displays to students from the Halifax School for the Blind.
+The St. Joseph's and Protestant orphanages came on special day-time field trips, and George Lavers personally offered a running commentary of the displays to students from the Halifax School for the Blind.

-Thank-you to Graham Lavers for donating this interesting material (and his many other photos of Halifax events), and to Spring Garden Road Memorial Library for facilitating the inclusion of their Souvenir Program in this exhibit.
+Our thanks to Graham Lavers for donating this interesting material (and his many other photos of Halifax events), and to Halifax Public Libraries for facilitating the inclusion of their Souvenir Program in this exhibit.